semaphoreci/semaphore/docs/docs/getting-started/migration/overview.md

 8. Migrate your workflows

     This is the step that requires more effort and planning.
 You must convert the jobs and workflows from your old CI system to Semaphore.
-In the following pages you'll find provider-specific guidelines to help you.
+In the following pages, you'll find provider-specific guidelines to help you.

     Most of the basics are covered in the [Guided Tour](../guided-tour).
 In addition, these pages describe key features of Semaphore